eduval2005/Javapillar/README.md

 - `lib`: the folder to maintain dependencies
 - `assests`: the folde contains all our images and  other assets that lets us run JavaPillar

+- How to Start playing?
+- Run GUI.java and enjoy the game

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.